Healthy Homes Assessment Crofton Downs

 Insulation Crofton Downs

-Insulation for underfloor and ceilings is mandatory for all rent houses since 1 July 2019.
-All landlords and property managers must ensure that the insulation is up to standards that are in line with the latest standard.
-In some cases, an existing insulation on the ceiling or in the sub floor space might require to be added or replaced.
+Underfloor and ceiling insulation has been compulsory to all rental houses since July 1, 2019.
+All landlords and property managers must ensure the insulation meets standards that are in line with the latest standard.
+In certain situations, the current ceiling insulation, or the insulation of the sub floor space may need to be added or replaced.

-A house that is well-insulated will help to control condensation and reduce the chances of mould and dampness, and also makes much easier for the home to retain the heat.
+A well-insulated property can help control condensation and lessen the likelihood of mould and dampness, and will also make an easier task to the house to hold heat.

 Crofton Downs Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about the inside of the building but you must ensure there is somewhere for rain, surface and ground water to go, and stop it from coming into the building.
-When it comes to moisture and damp it’s usually not apparent that it can cause a lot of trouble and cause damages to your investment and affecting the tenant’s health.
+The security of your rental home from moisture isn’t just about what’s inside the building but you must make sure there is somewhere for rain, surface and ground water to go and stop it from coming inside.
+When it is damp and moisture, it is typically not apparent that it could become a major issue and cause damages to your investment and affecting your tenant’s health.

-In addition to a drainage system to avoid water ingress, if the apartment has an enclosed gap between your flooring and the surface, a ground moisture barrier must be installed if it is reasonably practicable to do so.
+Alongside a drainage system to avoid moisture ingress, if your rental has an enclosed gap between floorboards and ground, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.

-A ground moisture barrier is usually a polythene sheet laid over the ground to prevent any moisture in the ground from rising into the structure.
-It also assists in preventing any damage to your underfloor insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground to prevent any moisture that is present in the ground from accumulating into the property.
+It also helps in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection